Jeremy Lamkin, AI Automation Builder

 Cookie Pipeline

-Photo drop → AI script → Thai TTS voiceover → vertical video → WordPress + TikTok + Instagram + Facebook + YouTube.
-Fully automated.
-Zero human intervention after photo upload.
+One photo in, five platforms out, zero humans in between: photo drop → AI script → Thai TTS voiceover → vertical video → WordPress + TikTok + Instagram + Facebook + YouTube, fully automated.

 Tarotsmith Network

-17 years of continuous operation (2009–present).
-AI-powered article generation, weekly horoscopes, multi-agent writing pipeline.
+17 years of continuous, revenue-generating operation (2009–present) — one of the longer-running AI-assisted content operations of its kind.
+AI-powered article generation, weekly horoscopes, a multi-agent writing pipeline.
 Live at tarotsmith.net.

 Sawasdee Realty